To protect communities, risk must be understood and considered early through strategic planning.

 Good land-use planning can help avoid or lessen the worst effects of natural hazards such as floods, droughts and bushfires.

 The NSW Government’s risk policies and guidelines help councils plan strategically and assess development proposals.
-These policies and guidelines ensure sensitive land uses and infrastructure (such as homes, hospitals and schools) are appropriately located, so communities are not placed at high risk, and people can safely evacuate if there’s an emergency.
+This ensures infrastructure such as homes, hospitals and schools are located so that communities are not placed at high risk, and people can safely evacuate if there’s an emergency.

-The department works closely with other government agencies including Resilience NSW, NSW State Emergency Service, NSW Rural Fire Service, Infrastructure NSW and local government to build resilient communities by adopting a risk-based approach to land use planning to keep our communities safe.
+We work closely with other government agencies, including the NSW Reconstruction Authority, the NSW State Emergency Service, NSW Rural Fire Service, Infrastructure NSW and local government, to build resilient communities through a risk-based approach to land-use planning.